eccentricdevotion/TARDIS/chameleon-arch.md

 # Chameleon Arch

 The Tenth Doctor used a Chameleon Arch to change himself into the human John Smith to elude the Family of Blood.
-You can craft a fob watch to change your self from a Time Lord in a regular player (a Steve — albiet with a random name).
+You can craft a fob watch to change your self from a Time Lord in a regular player (a Steve — albeit with a random name).

 - To see the custom fob watch texture you need to use the TARDIS-MCP resource pack, and an MCPatcher modded client.
 - To use the Chameleon Arch feature, the server must have [LibsDisguises](http://ci.md-5.net/job/LibsDisguises/) installed.